dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T609: Social security must be fair and efficient.
+### T609: Social security regulations ensure fair and efficient use.

 |Support|
 |---|